๐Ÿง ๐Ÿ’›

 Being Sam right now might feel like... (select all that fit)

-How much do you think Sam's feeling is affecting his whole day?
+How much do you think Sam's feeling is affecting their whole day?

 You've built the Feeling Bridge.